Manage permission filters

 -

-Under Groups to whom the permission filter applies, use the dropdown menu to select the desired member groups.
+Under Groups to which the permission filter applies, use the dropdown menu to select the member groups you want to apply the filter to.
 Click

 to deselect any unwanted group.